Administrative Fellowship Program

 The EHC Administrative Fellowship is designed to develop strong leaders for Emory Healthcare and the healthcare industry by providing Fellows the opportunity to:

-• Direct reporting relationship to a Chief Executive Officer or a member of the senior leadership team who, in collaboration with the fellow, will develop plans for the duration of the fellowship, as well as for their career
+• Direct reporting relationship to a member of the senior leadership team who, in collaboration with the fellow, will develop plans for the duration of the fellowship, as well as for their career

 • Develop broad competencies in operations, strategy, and finance